Skip to main content

 Many Pakistani applicants in Dubai use VFS Global as the submission point for the Saudi Consulate, which avoids the need to visit the consulate in person.

-OraVisa works with both missions and handles submission on behalf of Pakistani applicants.
+OraVisa prepares files for either mission and guides Pakistani applicants through the submission.
 This is particularly valuable because appointments at the Saudi Consulate in Dubai are in high demand, and navigating the submission process without guidance can be time-consuming.
-Our team handles document preparation, submission, tracking, and passport collection on your behalf.
+Our team helps with document preparation, tracking, and passport collection; you submit your application at the mission (or via VFS) yourself — OraVisa is a visa service assistant, not an authorised consular submission channel.

 Complete Document Checklist for Pakistani Passport Holders